Pillar Guides6 min read

 How often should we redo the audit?
 Annually.
 The AI landscape changes rapidly and new opportunities emerge as you build capabilities.

 What happens after the audit?
 You can start implementing immediately.
-If you want Centurion AI for implementation, we typically start within 1-2 weeks.
+If you want Verdant AI Partners for implementation, we typically start within 1-2 weeks.

 An AI strategy for business that works starts with understanding where the ROI actually is — not where you think it is, not where a vendor says it is, but where the data says it is.